 Contempt of court is a serious action to get the other parent to follow a court order.
 Depending on the severity of the violation and whether there is a history of violations, the other parent may face a loss of custody, financial penalties, reduced visitation, and other penalties.

-If you are considering filing a motion of contempt against an ex in a child custody or support case, or are facing contempt, contact The Johnson Firm today.
+If you are considering filing a motion of contempt against an ex in a child custody or support case, or are facing contempt, contact a Family Law Lawyer at The Johnson Firm today.
 We represent parties on both sides in complicated contempt of court cases to seek the best possible resolution.